RillingDev/rilling.dev/01.blog/08.how-to-remove-everything-from-windows-10-you-dont-need/item.md

 If you want to keep one of those Apps just remove the line before running the code.

 ## Cortana, OneDrive & every other privacy risk

 One of the biggest additions in Windows 10 is Cortana, a voice-based assistant.
 If you're like me and don't like using this type of feature (and dislike the idea of giving Microsoft your voice data), you can safely remove Cortana.
-The same goes for OneDrive, Microsofts Cloud service that is integrated into Windows 10.
+The same goes for OneDrive, Microsoft's Cloud service that is integrated into Windows 10.
 There are some more tools that are potential risks like the “Windows Update Sharing” which i recommend to disable.